Lactalis

 Groupe Lactalis S.A. (doing business as Lactalis) is a French multinational dairy products corporation, owned by the Besnier family and based in Laval, Mayenne, France.
-The company's former name was Besnier S.A.
+The company's former name was Besnier S.A. until 1999.

-Lactalis is the largest dairy products group in the world, and is the second largest food products group in France, behind Danone.
+Lactalis is the largest dairy products group in the world, and first milk seller in France.
 It owns brands such as Parmalat, Président, Kraft Natural Cheese, Siggi's Dairy, Skånemejerier, Rachel's Organic, and Stonyfield Farm.
+It also markets Yoplait products in the United States.

+As of 2020, Lactalis employs approximately 85,000 people in 51 countries and 266 plants around the world.
+In the same year, net sales amounted to €21.1 billion.